sauercrowd/http-perf/README.md

 ```
 ▶ http-perf -h
 Usage of http-perf:
-  -amount int
-        [NOT IMPLEMENTED] how many times shoud be measured.
-If used, time flag will be ignored
   -chartpath string
         path for chart png (default "perf.png")
+  -count int
+        how many times shoud be measured.
+If used, time flag will be ignored
   -n int
         amount of goroutines beeing used (default 100)
   -nochart
-        determines if a chart should be generated
+        set if no chart should be generated
   -time int
         how many seconds should be measured.
 Will be ignored if amount flag is set (default 60)
   -url string